sasank-desaraju/sasank-desaraju.github.io/_drafts/torii.md

 ![Tori-i Gate](images/torii-1.jpg)

 > This is a *tori-i* gate, often seen in front of Japanese Shinto temples.
-> It represents the boundary between the Sacred world inside the temple and the Profane world outside.
+> It represents the boundary between the Sacred world of the temple and the Profane world outside.

 When I started college, I didn't know what I wanted to do, so I pursued physics and mathematics.